harshdeepsinxh/LogisticsandSupplyChain-API/README.md

 ## 💻 How to Run Locally

-Follow these steps to get the NexaRoute dashboard running on any local machine.
+Follow these steps to get the API running on any local machine.

 ### Prerequisites
 Make sure you have [Node.js](https://nodejs.org/) installed on your computer.